doyousketch2/theTemplate/README.md

 **YouTube clips to help speed up the learning process.**

 I hate "Learn X programming language in an Hour" vids,
-'cuz they skim over everything to cram it all in.
+'cuz they skim over everything, to cram it all in.

 That said, this one is decent.